rackerlabs/docs-offerings/docs/getting-started/concepts.rst

 A volume grid is a matrix that indicates the discounts that can be applied based on the volume of cloud services usage.
-A volume grid is only used when an overflow occurs, such as when a customer exceeds the monthly committed maximum amount (``maxAmount``).
+A volume grid is only used when an overflow occurs, such as when a customer exceeds the monthly maximum amount (``maxAmount``) that is associated with the commitment.

 Rackspace has the following types of volume discount grids: